Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Conclusion

 \section{Conclusion}

 In this letter, we proposed \ac{SeMAC}, a multi-symbol modulation framework for digital \ac{AirComp} that enables reliable function computation through distinct modulation patterns across multiple time slots.
-To support scenarios with fixed modulation, we introduced \ac{SeMAC-PA}, which adapts transmit power and phase to reshape the received constellation.
-Numerical results showed that \ac{SeMAC} outperforms ReMAC by up to 18~dB in nonlinear computation.
-Overall, the proposed \ac{SeMAC} contributes toward the reliable computation in 6G systems.
+To support scenarios with fixed modulation, we introduced \ac{SeMAC-PA}, which adapts transmit power and phase to reshape the received constellation. {One possible future work is to extend \ac{SeMAC} to scenarios with imperfect \ac{CSI} and investigate its integration with machine learning techniques for adaptive modulation design.}